-15.12Block Model Sensitivity Analysis
+15.13Block Model Sensitivity Analysis

 Table 15.10 tabulates global quantities and grade estimates at different cutoff grades for the Flame & Moth deposit.
-Figure 15.6 presents the effects of increasing cut-offs on the tonnage and grade of the deposit.
+Table 15.11 tabulates the same at different silver grade cutoffs.
+Figure 15.7 presents the effects of increasing cut-offs on the tonnage and grade of the deposit.
 The reader is cautioned that these figures should not be misconstrued as a mineral resource.
 The reported quantities and grades are only presented as a sensitivity of the resource model to the selection of the cutoff grades.